hansonj-codes/iitm-llm-app-developer/README.md

 Hypothesis-based property tests are included; execution may take longer on the first run while strategies are generated.

+## Development Workflow Tips
+- Use `pytest -k <pattern>` to scope tests when iterating on a failing case.
+- `tests/test_task_handler.py` contains end-to-end orchestration cases and fixtures that mimic production payloads.
+- Regenerate tokens and secrets via `.env` for local runs; never commit secrets.

 ## Deployment Notes
 - The app is CORS-enabled for any origin, making it suitable for serverless platforms or Hugging Face Spaces (configured via the YAML front matter above).
 - Ensure `LLM_APP_DEVELOPER_SECRET` is set in the deployment environment; missing secrets raise 500 errors.
 - Failed GitHub interactions surface as HTTP 502/500 responses with contextual error messages.

+## Troubleshooting
+- **401 Unauthorized**: Verify the client-supplied secret matches `LLM_APP_DEVELOPER_SECRET`.
+- **GitHub 404/403 errors**: Confirm the PAT has `repo` scope and that the account can create repositories under the configured organization.
+- **File permission issues**: Override `REPO_BASE_PATH` to a writable directory when running in containerized or sandboxed environments.

 ## License
 Released under the MIT License.
 See `license: mit` in the space metadata or add a `LICENSE` file for standalone usage.